youiest/youiest-unionize/README.md

 ```

 The last argument of `GeneratedField` is a function which receives an object populated with values based on the list of
 fields you are interested in.
-In the example above, this is one field named `title` from the `Posts` collection.
+In the example above, this is one field named `title` from the `Ws` collection.
 The `_id`
 field is always available in `fields`.
 Generator function receives or just `_id` (when document containing fields is being
 removed) or all fields requested.
 Generator function should return two values, a selector (often just the ID of a document)
 and a new value.
 If the value is undefined, the auto-generated field is removed.
 If the selector is undefined, nothing is done.

 You can define auto-generated fields across documents.
 Furthermore, you can combine reactivity.
 Maybe you want to also
-have a count of all posts made by a person?
+have a count of all Ws made by a person?

 ```coffee
 class Person extends Person